AgPipeline/ua-cwl-transformer/README.md

 Also, be sure to read about how to [contribute](https://github.com/AgPipeline/Organization-info) to this organization.

 ## Testing
-The testing modules and readme can be found in the [testing image](https://github.com/AgPipeline/ua-gantry-environment/tree/test-development/test-image)
+The testing modules and readme can be found in the [testing image](https://github.com/AgPipeline/ua-gantry-environment/tree/test-development/test-image) folder.